FREQUENTLY ASKED QUESTIONS

 Our students learn problem solving skills, respect for their peers, the how & why of rule formulation, perseverance, resilience and empathy.
 This is in addition to honing their skills of: focusing, listening, personal organization, setting their own goals, and management of their own time — all of which are a recipe for a good transition into any new environment.

-Our promise at Acton Academy NWA is to have our students well prepared for any selective university or college.
+Our promise at AANWA is to have our students well prepared for any selective university or college.
 Universities are changing so rapidly that it’s difficult to imagine what admission requirements will look like in ten years.
 Our Acton Eagles leave with a rich portfolio of work.
 For some elite schools, home school, and alternative school applicants with portfolios have far higher acceptance rates than traditional schools.

 More importantly, with multiple apprenticeships, real-world experience, and excellent interpersonal skills, our Eagles will stand out from the traditional college prep crowd.
 We are aware of the use of standardized testing (like the SAT) and will ensure our heroes are well prepared for any exam taken.